Farmer-Markus/s25rttr-android/README.md

 `All dependencies have been build!(I hope :D)`
 If not the build failed!
 You can open an [issue](https://github.com/Farmer-Markus/s25rttr-android/issues) here if that happen to you.

-Now you only need to patch s25client.
+Now you only need to patch my changes to s25client.
 Run:

 	./patches.sh --apply-patch